How to Make Beaded Stretch Bracelets

-For stacking seed bead bracelets, we generally use a square knot because it hides inside the beads better.
-When we are making gemstone bracelets, we tend to use a surgeon's knot, which we find is a little bulkier but more secure.
+For stacking seed bead bracelets, the square knot is best because it hides inside the beads better.
+With gemstone bracelets, use a surgeon's knot, as it is a little bulkier but more secure.

 Remove the bead stopper and the needle from the elastic cord, and then bring both ends together.
 Carefully make the first half of a square knot, gently pulling the cord ends to remove slack in the bracelet.

-Do your best to hold the first half of the knot in place, and then tie the second part of the knot and pull firmly to secure.
+While holding the first half of the knot in place, tie the second part of the knot and pull firmly to secure.
 It can be tricky at first to complete a knot without losing tension in the bracelet and allowing spaces to form between the beads.
 If you do lose tension, try pulling both ends of the cord away from each other to take up some slack.
 After completing a few bracelets, this should become much easier.